kenreddy23/document-intelligence-system/README.markdown

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments